km4efp/pifox/readme.md

 run "sudo ./pifox autofoxoff"
 Turn autofox back on if you need  once you make any changes to settings.

-Help everytime I power on or boot my pi the pifox script starts transmitting! run "sudo ./pifox.sh killfox" to stop transmitting.
+Help every time I power on or boot my pi the pifox script starts transmitting! run "sudo ./pifox.sh killfox" to stop transmitting.
 It will still run on next boot.
 To remove it from startup run pifox and select menu option remove from boot.